 If you cannot work any job you might qualify for, the SSA should consider you medically disabled.

-What Can I Do If the SSA Denies That I Have a Disability?
+What Can You do If the SSA Denies That You Have a Disability?

 Many people who apply for disability benefits do not get approved on their initial try.
 Instead, they need to navigate the appeals process and fight for the benefits they deserve.
 One of the most common reasons the SSA denies claims is because an applicant does not meet the strict definition of disabled.

-At Berger and Green, we can help you fight your denial and prove you qualify for disability.
+At our firm, we can help you fight your denial and prove you qualify for disability.
 We can handle the entire appeals process for you, from requesting your appeals hearing to determining why you received a denial.

-When the date of your appeals hearing arrives, we will represent you in front of an Administrative Law Judge.
+When the date of your appeals hearing arrives, we will represent you in front of an Administrative Law Judge (ALJ).
 We will do our best to present evidence to show you suffer from a total disability.

-How Can I Get Help Proving My Disability to the SSA?
+How Can You get Help Proving Your Disability to the SSA?

-At Berger and Green, we can go over your application, help you collect medical evidence, and apply for disability benefits on your behalf.
+At Berger and Green, we can go over your application and assist you with applying for disability benefits.
 If the SSA denied your claim but you feel certain you should qualify, our legal team can help you navigate the appeals process and fight for your benefits.